microchip-pic-avr-examples/avr64dd32-force-sensitive-resistor-mplab-mcc/README.md

 ![Hardware Setup](images/hardware_setup.JPG){width=50%}

-In the image above, there is an option 3D printed insert that goes below the Force Click to give the force resistor support.
+In the image above, there is an optional 3D printed insert that goes below the Force Click to give the force resistor support.
 It is convenient, but not necessary at all.

 Configure the software using either a pre-compiled binary, or manually configure everything yourself.